 Ability to prioritize and manage multiple projects and meet deadlines.

-Knowledge of word processing, spreadsheets, and database software.
+Proofreading skills and experience using word processing, spreadsheet, and database software.

 Ability to multi-task and work cooperatively with others.